St John Plessington Catholic College

 Curriculum Intent

-Respect is a deeply held value which permeates all aspects of life at St John Plessington Catholic College (SJP) and underpins the design of our curriculum and everything we offer our students.
+Respect is a deeply held value which permeates all aspects of life at St John Plessington Catholic College, it underpins the design of our curriculum and everything we offer our students.
 We believe in the transformative power of education and know that it is one of the most important weapons in the fight against inequality, inequity and poverty.

 Access lies at the heart of our educational philosophy.
-In all that we do, we ensure that every student has the opportunity to engage with our curriculum offer, removing any potential barriers and creating opportunities for excellence.
+In all that we do, we ensure that every student has the opportunity to engage with our curriculum, removing any potential barriers and creating opportunities for excellence.
 Thinking is at the heart of our curriculum offer.

 If our students leave us with a sense of agency - the capacity to act autonomously and make their own free choices - we will have fulfilled our aims.